tapasya234/huggingface-cv/README.md

 # huggingface-cv

-The related coursework for the Hugging Face Computer Vision course
+The related coursework for the Hugging Face Computer Vision course.